2gotgrossman/Haskell/Prog Lang Presentation.md

 >>> squared_numbers
 [0, 1, 4, 9, 16, 25, 36, 49, 64, 81, 100, 121, 144, 169, 196, 225, 256, 289, 324, 361]
 ```
-2.  `map` is a function that takes a function as an input
+2.  `map` is a higher order function
-    - `map` is a higher order function
+3. If there's a repeated pattern we employ, we can abstract away the details into a higher order function or data structure

-## 3. Recursion Mania!!!
+## 3. Recursion Mania
 1. Get really excited about recursion!!
-2. Lists in Functional Programming Languages are Linked Lists
+2. Lists in FP languages are Linked Lists
     - Operations on Linked Lists can be written recursively
 3. Issues with stack pressure are relieved with tail recursion
     - We don't care about the intermediate state of many recursive functions.